A rules-based strategy designed to exploit market inefficiencies in a disciplined systematic manner.

 - Over the course of the quarter, if the value of a security increased by more than 50%,* the position size was reduced to 1%, and if the value of a security decreased by more than 30%,* the position was eliminated.

 Current strategy and outlook

-Over the reporting period, stock selection in the consumer discretionary sector and the overweight and selection in industrials contributed the most to performance.
-The underweight and selection in the information technology sector was the 3rd largest contributor.
-At the individual stock level, the underweight positions in Tesla Inc., Apple Inc. and Amazon.com, Inc. were among the key contributors.
+Over the reporting period, the underweight in the energy sector and stock selection in the materials sector contributed the most to performance.
+At the individual stock level, overweight positions in Advanced Micro Devices, Inc., Salesforce, Inc. and FedEx Corp. were among the key contributors.

-By contrast, the underweight to the energy sector detracted.
-Among the largest individual detractors for the period were the underweight to Meta Platforms Inc., overweight to PayPal Holdings, Inc. and Salesforce, Inc.
+By contrast, the underweight in the information technology sector detracted.
+The overweight and stock selection in financials sector was the second largest detractor.
+Among the largest individual detractors for the period were the underweight in Apple Inc., Microsoft Corp. and the overweight to American International Group, Inc.

-As of the end of the reporting period, the Fund’s largest sector overweight was to the consumer staples sector, while the largest sector underweight was information technology.
-Sector exposures are purely a function of the strategy’s rules-based investment discipline and are not actively managed.
+As of the end of the reporting period, the Fund’s largest sector overweight was to the financials sector, while the largest sector underweight was information technology.
+Sector exposures are purely a function of the Strategy’s rules-based investment discipline and are not actively managed.

 *If a security is underperforming the S&P 500® Index and the S&P 500® Index is positive on an intra-quarter basis, the security will typically be sold when it declines by 30% or more, irrespective of the percentage difference versus the S&P 500® Index.
 If a security is underperforming the S&P 500® Index and the S&P 500® Index is negative on an intra-quarter basis, the security will typically be sold when it underperforms the S&P 500® Index by 30 percentage points or more.
 This change went into effect on 5/18/20.